 Update on weekly waste collections

-We will be restarting weekly waste collections from Monday 17 August 2020.
+Weekly waste collections restarted from Monday 17 August 2020.

-Working with our waste and recycling contractor Serco, we have reviewed staffing and are happy the weekly service can be restarted as lockdown measures continue to relax.
+Working with our waste and recycling contractor Serco, we have reviewed staffing levels and restarted the weekly waste service as lockdown measures continue to relax.

 While some residents will be pleased to see the return of weekly waste collections, we are aware that many of you were supportive of a fortnightly collection and made great efforts to reduce your waste and recycle more during this challenging period.